lightkurve/lightkurve/README.rst

 Lightkurve
 ==========

-**A beautiful package for astronomical time series analysis in Python.**
+**A beautiful package for Kepler and TESS time series analysis in Python.**

 |pypi-badge| |ci-badge| |appveyor-badge| |cov-badge| |doi-badge|